 While Tallycoin does not provide a wallet (no donations are held by us), user experience would be improved for the admin dashboard to appear like a wallet.

 Because it is not a wallet, I'd call it an "account".
-The similarity to a wallet is that the account receives donations, it has a deposit address and displays a list of incoming transactions.
+The similarity to a wallet is that the account has a deposit address and displays a list of incoming transactions.
 That's where the similarities end, because there is no "send" feature and donations are not *actually* in the account.

 Additionally, a Tallycoin user should be able to setup "private accounts".
 As opposed to public fundraisers, donations sent to a private account are not listed publicly on Tallycoin.